jrekier/minimal-mistakes/_posts/2016-12-05-input-fortran.md

 ---
 title: Using flexible input files in Fortan
 date: 2016-12-05
-excerpt: "Input processing made easier"
+excerpt: "I created a way to parse input files to <tt>Fotran</tt> more flexibly.
+The code is available in a dedicated git repository.
+In this post, I go through some of the details of most of the code blocks."
 use_math: false
 classes: wide
 ---

-One thing that I don't like about coding stuff in FORTRAN compared to higher level languages is the low flexibility to process input from a file.
+### in short :

+I created a way to parse input files to <tt>Fotran</tt> more flexibly.
+The code is available [here](https://github.com/jrekier/inputf90).
+In this post, I go through some of the details of most of the code blocks.

+### in details

+<tt>Fortran</tt> is the first programming language that I was taught at University.
+I grew tired of it when I was introduced to more flexible languages like <tt>Python</tt> but as I got older, I found myself going back to <tt>Fortran</tt>, principally for the feeling of solidity that it provides.

+There one thing, however, which I find very frustrating with it, and it's the absence of an easy and flexible way to parse input from a file.

-A smart way to go around the problem would be to use a more script-oriented language to process the input before feeding it into your FORTRAN code to do the actual computation.
+One way to go around the problem would be to use a more script-oriented language to process the input and then feed it into your actual  code.

-When I was writing my PhD, I instead wrote a piece of code that uses only FORTRAN to get there.
-I share it in its own [GitHub repository](https://github.com/jrekier/inputf90).
+When I was writing my PhD, I wrote a piece of code to avoid that step and parse my input directly to <tt>Fortran</tt>.
+It now has its own [git repository](https://github.com/jrekier/inputf90) for anyone that would interested.

-Here I go through the pieces of this code.
+I now present a small description of each code blocks:

-I start by defining a custom type with one component to stock the name of the input and one for its value
+We start by defining a custom type with one component that will give a name to the list of input and another one to store all the values

 ```fortran
 type inputtype